CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/infopanel.md

 !!! tip

-    Entering the notes as the original score can get a more naturally voice.
+    Entering the notes as the original score can get a more natural voice.

     It is not recommended to use the tiny gaps between the notes to express the sokuon (っ, small tsu), or to use the position of the notes to express the timing of the vocalisation.